-This policy is applicable for all Pre-K-12 students in Citrus County.
+This policy is applicable for all Pre-K-12 students in Citrus County, both in brick and mortar schools or online through virtual learning.
 The superintendent may approve exceptions to this policy for special programs, such as alternative education, magnet programs, and adult education programs for the purpose of enhancing the goals of these programs.